Letters to Tong Zeng

 Letters to Tong Zeng is the name given to a group of almost 10,000 letters predominantly written by civilian victims of World War II to the Chinese activist Tong Zeng in the early 1990s.
 Many of the writers were Chinese victims of the war as well as victims of the war in Hong Kong, South Korea, Malaysia and other places in South East Asia.
-The letters detail war crimes committed during the Japanese War of aggression against China, and personal testimonies of civilians during the conflicts of the war in Asia.
+The letters detail war crimes committed during the Second Sino-Japanese War, and personal testimonies of civilians during the conflicts of the war in Asia.

 Background

 Historical reasons

 After the end of World War II, on September 29, 1972, when China and Japan resumed the normalization of diplomatic relations, they signed the "Japan China joint communiqué", and the Chinese government announced that it would give up its claim for war compensation.
 On August 12, 1978, the two countries signed a Sino Japanese Friendship Treaty, which once again indicated that the Chinese government had abandoned Japan's claim for war compensation.

 In 1990, Tong Zeng put forward a new view, that is, the Chinese government abandoned war compensation, but the victim compensation of private individuals did not give up.
 Individuals can directly claim compensation from Japan.
 Therefore, through the ages, innocent civilians in war are the most pitiful.
 They are displaced, and their children's childhood has become an unforgettable nightmare.
 The same is true of Chinese civilians in World War II.
 When they saw Tong Zeng's proposition, they wrote to Tong Zeng one after another.
 This formed the original material of Letters to Tong Zeng.